Addressing Model Inaccuracies in Transmission Network Reconfiguration via Diverse Alternatives: The proposed HITL-MGA approach

 \subsection{Proposed Feedback on Model Inaccuracies}

 Six exemplary evaluation functions $U$ are proposed to evaluate the HITL-MGA approaches, see Table \ref{tab:evaluation_functions}.
-Note that although some of the exemplary model inaccuracies could also be removed by explicit modeling they are used here to quantitatively evaluate the performance of the HITL-MGA approaches.
-These evaluation functions do not only provide the ranking for the feedback in the HITL-MGA approaches.
-They are also used in this paper to evaluate how well the HITL-MGA-generated alternatives address the specific model inaccuracies.
+Although some of the exemplary model inaccuracies could be removed by explicit modeling, we use them here to (i) produce the feedback for the ranking and (ii) quantify how well alternatives generated by different approaches address these inaccuracies.

 The first three evaluation functions enable an assessment of to what extent the HITL-MGA approaches can incorporate feedback in the switching action space in the form of $U(\mathbf{z})$.
-In practice, this corresponds to a human operator aiming for specific topologies based on expert knowledge or preferences.
-The first evaluation function counts the number of specific switching actions included in the alternative's topology, while the second evaluates if a specific set of switching actions is included in the topology.
-Both should be maximized.
-For simplicity, the specific switching actions ($J_{\text{spec}}$) and sets ($S_{\text{spec}}$) are determined by the optimal solution of the optimization problem considering the primary objective $f$.
-Another evaluation function based on the set of switching actions is the topological depth.
-This aims at the expert preference to minimize topological depth, which was formulated by Viebahn et al. \cite{viebahnC2GridOptionsTool} as the switching distance from the base topology $\mathbf{z}^{(0)}$.
-In our case the base topology is all switched closed, i.e., $z_j = 0$:
+In practice, this corresponds to a human operator aiming for specific switching actions ($U_1$) or sets of switching actions ($U_2$) to be part of the topology based on expert knowledge or preferences.
+The values of $U_1$ and $U_2$ should be maximized.
+For simplicity, the targeted switching actions ($J_{\text{spec}}$) and sets ($S_{\text{spec}}$) are determined by $f^*$.
+Another evaluation function is the topological depth.
+This aims at the expert preference to minimize topological depth, as formulated by \cite{viebahnC2GridOptionsTool} as the switching distance from the base topology $\mathbf{z}^{(0)}$.
+In this paper, the base topology considers all switches closed, i.e., $z_j = 1$:

-The other evaluation functions enable an assessment of to what extent the HITL-MGA approaches can incorporate feedback that also depends on other operational variables, i.e., dispatch: $U(\mathbf{x}, \mathbf{z})$.
-This includes the cumulative overload \eqref{eq:overload_evalfunction}, and cumulative quadratic load \eqref{eq:quadraticload_evalfunction} over all lines $L$.
-The evaluation includes the power flow at each line $P_l$ and the line capacity $P_{\text{limit},l}$.
+The other evaluation functions enable an assessment of to what extent the HITL-MGA approaches can incorporate feedback that also depends on other operational variables, i.e., dispatch: $U(\mathbf{x},\mathbf{z})$.
+This includes the cumulative overload ($U_4$) and cumulative quadratic load ($U_5$) over all lines $L$.
+The loads are determined by the power flow at each line $P_l$ and the line capacity $P_{\text{limit},l}$.
 Both evaluation functions should be minimized:

-Finally, the feasibility of the switching sequence of the alternative is evaluated for the alternative's dispatch.
+Finally, $U_6(\mathbf{x}, \mathbf{z})$ evaluates the feasibility of the line switching sequence under the alternative's dispatch.
 This addresses the simplified modeling assumption that we optimize topologies directly, while in reality, switches must be switched sequentially.